runabrandes/pp5-elegant-essentials/TESTING.md

 Steps:
 1. Go to the shop page
 2. Scroll through the selection of products
-3. Click on one of the products cards
+3. Click on one of the product cards

 Expected:
 - An overview of offered products is shown